Best Preschools in Sacramento: A Parent’s Guide to Enrollment

 - Reggio Emilia: Emphasizes creativity, collaboration, and inquiry

-- Language immersion: Spanish, Mandarin or other languages spoken throughout the day
+- Language immersion: Spanish, Mandarin or other languages spoken throughout the day.
+Some immersion programs will also include English language learning.

 - Balanced / Blended Approach: Mixes structure and play to help kids grow socially, emotionally, and academically